jsoref/pdns/pdns/recursordist/docs/settings.rst

 PowerDNS can read entropy from a (hardware) source.
 This is used for generating random numbers which are very hard to predict.
-Generally on UNIX platforms, this source will be ``/dev/urandom``, which will always supply random numbers, even if entropy is lacking.
+Generally, on UNIX platforms, this source will be ``/dev/urandom``, which will always supply random numbers, even if entropy is lacking.
 Change to ``/dev/random`` if PowerDNS should block waiting for enough entropy to arrive.

 .. _setting-etc-hosts-file: